Welcome and thanks for visiting...

 Open Play

 This is a first cousin of drop-in play.
-All you simply need to do is find out where and when and then show up with a paddle in hand.
+All you need to do is find out where and when and then show up with a paddle in hand.
 Some pickleball facilities divide court time between players' skill levels, so checking first is suggested.

 Overhead